 Hallucinogens are psychoactive drugs that alter mood and perception, producing an altered state of consciousness.
-Major hallucinogens fall into one of three groups: psychedelics, dissociative, and deliriants.
+Major hallucinogenic substances fall into one of three groups: psychedelics, dissociative, and deliriants.

-When hallucinogens are consumed, they interact with the neurotransmitters in the brain in various ways.
+When these substances are consumed, they interact with the neurotransmitters in the brain in various ways.
 Depending on the type of drug, they may stimulate, suppress, or modify neurotransmitter activity.
 Hallucinogenic drugs cause a chemical imbalance that produces feelings of euphoria along with distorted sensory experiences.

-Certain kinds of hallucinogens are addictive.
+While not all types of hallucinogenic substances are addictive, some have the potential to be.
 For example, PCP is addictive, while LSD has not been found to cause dependency issues.

 People should also heed the hallucinogenic warning, as the drugs can lead to dangerous behaviors.
 Additionally, there is the risk of the drug being poisonous (e.g., consuming poisonous mushrooms thinking they are magic mushrooms) or containing unsafe contaminants.

 Hallucinogenic substances interact with the neurotransmitters of the brain and produce the following hallucinogens effects: